pevnak/NeuroPlanner.jl/docs/src/heuristic.md

 ## Heuristic functions
 The heuristic function is composed of two parts.
 First, called **extractor**, `ex` takes a STRIPS state `s` and project it to to (computation) graph (more on this later).
 The second is the neural network `nn`, which takes the computation graph and project it to the heuristic function.
-This functionality is based on a custom extension of **Mill.jl** library.
-The advantage is that the construction contains tedious non-differentiable operations and allows for minibatching and deduplication.
+This functionality is based on a custom extension of [Mill.jl](https://github.com/CTUAvastLab/Mill.jl) library.
 The complete heuristic function is therefore composition `nn ∘ ex`.

+The advantage is that non-differentiable operations are kept in the the extractor part and differentiable in the neural network.
+The main advantage of the extractor producing the computational graph is that it can be then deduplicated, which speeds-up the traingn.

+### Extractors
 The library implements various methods how to represent STRIPS states as graphs.
 This representation is important for the properties of the heuristic function, mainly to its ability to discriminate between states.
 This representation is perpendicular to the type of graph neural networks, in which this library in not that interested that much.
 The functionality projecting state to graph is called **extractor**.

 The available extractors are: